 Because it is a fairly reactivity element, selenium is often used as a catalyst in chemical reactions.
 It most easily combines hydrogen and halogens such as fluorine, chlorine, and bromine.
 Moreover, it reacts with nitric and sulphuric acids.
 It will also react with many different metals to form compounds called selenides.

-Synthesis of Selenium
+Isolation of Selenium

 Selenium oxidation states